scktech/campusjams.github.io/index.md

 ![](images/m1_issues.png)

 Below is the commit history for UH Stego.
 Each team member was responsible for creating their own branch to update their mockups.
-There were additional commits due to commit or merge errors.

 ![](images/commit_history1.png)